pdilipc/Medblocks-BYFRFA15D/docs/architecture.md

 # Architecture

+## Overview

 Verada Neurorehab Readiness is designed as a lightweight workflow application layered on top of a FHIR server.
-Its purpose is to combine patient context, remote physiological monitoring, rehabilitation planning, and post-session documentation in one clinician-facing workflow.
+Its purpose is to combine patient context, remote physiological monitoring, synthetic neurorehabilitation datasets, rehabilitation planning, and post-session documentation in one clinician-facing workflow.

 The architecture is intentionally compact for rapid implementation.
 It prioritizes clear interoperability and a working end-to-end clinical use case over heavy infrastructure or advanced analytics in the first version.

 ## Design Goals

 - Keep the workflow clinically meaningful and easy to demonstrate.
 - Read real FHIR resources from a server and write structured outputs back.
 - Support home or hybrid neurorehabilitation pathways using physiological observations as pre-session context.
+- Use synthetic neurorehabilitation cohorts to simulate realistic specialty workflows without privacy constraints.
 - Remain extensible for broader Verada orchestration and intelligence layers in future versions.

 ## High-Level Components